Worcester Polytechnic Institute: Campus

-Near the edge of the WPI campus is a large Tudor-style mansion built in 1923 by WPI alumnus Aldus Chapin Higgins and later bequeathed to his alma mater.
-Named appropriately as the Higgins House, the mansion and the surrounding English garden serves as the backdrop for many alumni events and is the headquarters for the Office of Alumni Relations.

 WPI had one of 35 civilian research nuclear reactors licensed to operate in the United States.
 It was built and used in research during the height of the Cold War but the school's nuclear program ended at the turn of the century.
 The reactor was decommissioned and filled-in early in 2018 due to heightened security around reactors post-9/11 and lack of need.

 A large bronze statue of Gompei the Goat stands at the quad side of the Bartlett Center, WPI's admission building.
 Gompei was an actual goat given as a gift by the class of 1891 and eventually became the school's official mascot.
 It was named after the first elected goat keeper, Gompei Kuwada, chosen for his initials (G.K.).
 The original bronze goat head is located in the Skull Tomb, on a shelf with carved rocks and empty liquor bottles.